Insolvent despite success? Structural crisis or comeback for SMEs? Germany at an economic crossroads – Image: Xpert.Digital

 The dramatic figures of the insolvement wave

-The dimension of the current corporate crisis is relentlessly disclosed by the insolvency statistics.
-22,400 companies registered bankruptcy in 2024 – the highest level since 2015.
-This corresponds to a dramatic increase of 24.3 percent compared to the previous year.
-The doubling of the claims of the creditors from 32.4 billion euros in 2023 to 64.9 billion euros is particularly alarming.
+The scale of the current corporate crisis is starkly revealed by insolvency statistics.
+22,400 companies filed for insolvency in 2024 – the highest number since 2015.
+This represents a dramatic increase of 24.3 percent over the previous year.
+Particularly alarming is the doubling of creditors' claims from €32.4 billion in 2023 to €64.9 billion.

 Suitable for: